PM Modi, Australian counterpart Albanese resolve to work together to combat terrorism | Law-Order

 It said Modi and Albanese agreed to work together to take ''concerted action against globally proscribed terrorist entities and individuals, and closely work together in the common fight against global terrorism, including through combating the financing of terrorism, monitoring and preventing illicit financial flows, money laundering and hawala (and) sharing intelligence''.

-''The prime ministers reiterated the urgent need for all countries to take immediate, sustained, verifiable and irreversible action to ensure that no territory under their control is used for terrorist attacks, and to expeditiously bring to justice the perpetrators of such attacks,'' it said.
+''The prime ministers reiterated the urgent need for all countries to take immediate, sustained, verifiable and irreversible action to ensure that no territory under their control is used for terrorist attacks, and to expeditiously bring to justice the perpetrators of such attacks,'' the statement said.

 The joint statement said Prime Minister Albanese commended India's hosting of the Special Session of the Counter Terrorism Committee (CTC) of the UN Security Council (UNSC) in Mumbai and Delhi in October last year during which all Council members collectively paid homage to the victims of the 26/11 Mumbai terror attacks.